 Why not degradable bags?

-There is a difference between degradable and biodegradable bags.
-Biodegradable bags, such as Compost-a-Pak bin liners, break down via composting using moisture and heat to decompose.
+There is a difference between degradable and certified compostable bags.
+Certified compostable bags, such as Compost-a-Pak bin liners, break down via composting using moisture and heat to decompose.
 The bi-products of decomposition are simply water, sugar and carbon dioxide.
 Only these products will be accepted in the organics bin.

 Degradable bags do not break down by composting and require sunlight to decompose.
-Degradable bags take a long time to decompose if there is a lack of sunlight.
+Degradable bags take a long time to decompose if there is a lack of sunlight so they are unsuitable for composting.
 Lismore City Council does not accept degradable bags in the organics bin.